 5. Avianca Sala VIP Domestic Star Alliance Airport Lounge

 The domestic terminal at Bogota Airport is very pleasant, modern, and with big windows and lots of natural light.
-The Star Alliance Avianca Domestic Airport Lounge, which can be accessed by those flying Avianca in Business, its own top-tier flyers, and Star Alliance Gold members, is also a Priority Pass lounge between 6:30 and 16:00 and then again between 19:00 to 22:30.
+The Star Alliance Avianca Domestic Airport Lounge, which can be accessed by those flying Avianca in Business, its own top-tier flyers, and Star Alliance Gold members, is also a Priority Pass lounge between 6:30 am – 4:00 pm and then again between 7:00 – 10:30 pm.
 While the terminal is very pleasant, this airport lounge is fairly horrible, just one room that looks like the seating at an airport gate and not a lounge at all.

 The food and drink are not noteworthy.
-Drinks include beer on tap after 4 pm, a rather small coffee and tea machine, a few fridges with some cans coke and bottles and boxes of juices, in fairly limited supply and variety.
-The food on offer is whole fruit, some unappealing canape sized buns on a plate, and some processed sealed pastries.
+Drinks include beer on tap after 4:00 pm, a rather small coffee and tea machine, a few fridges with some cans, coke, and bottles, and boxes of juices, in fairly limited supply and variety.
+The food on offer is whole fruit, some unappealing canape-sized buns on a plate, and some processed sealed pastries.